 Versions lets you to easily compare the sentiment of your different app versions at a glance.
 These app review insights are designed to help you determine if a new version is a success, or if users are responding negatively to the changes you implemented.

-The next app review service tool on the navigation is ‘Countries’ which allows you to view app sentiment by country, and shows you where in the world the majority of your app reviews are coming from.
+The next app review service tool on the navigation is ‘Countries’ which allows you to view app sentiment by country.
+This therefore shows you where in the world the majority of your app reviews are coming from.

-Languages is the part of our app review service that allows you to analyze reviews that are in a certain language and let’s you easily see at a glance what the most common languages your reviews are in.
+Languages is the part of our app review service that allows you to analyze reviews that are in a certain language.
+You can, therefore, easily see at a glance what the most common languages your reviews are in.

 Adjusting App Settings